wbcmedia/wbcmedia.github.io/draft.md

 # 10 - Will Reading

 - Gideon is still FOC holding the real will which he has has stolen from B&B

-- Ella appears and watches Gideon
+- Ella appears from curtains-left and watches Gideon

 - Gideon begins to read the real will to the audience